dkahdian/bruinplan/README.md

 ### Data Management
 - **JSON-Based Course Database**: Structured course and major requirement data
+  - Courses are now split into 168 per-subject files: `static/courses/[SUBJECT].json`
+  - Each file is a JSON array of course objects (not an object with a `courses` array)
+  - `equivalentCourses` is always an empty array for now (future support planned)
 - **localStorage Persistence**: Client-side completion tracking without backend
 - **Svelte Stores**: Reactive state management for completion status
 - **TypeScript Type Safety**: Comprehensive type definitions for all data structures